SHEZADHASSAN22/Quaternion-Neural-Network/README.md

 # Quaternion-Valued-Neural-Network

-Thhe purpose of this project was to build a quaternion neural network from scratch using only numpy.
+The purpose of this project was to build a quaternion neural network from scratch using only numpy.

 The super_simple_QVNN is as implied a very simple network consisting of only three neurons.
 This network has only one set of training data which consists of a fixed input and a pre-defined desired output.
 The goals is to get the network to learn the correct weights ans biases,